-Now complete your new Bereco timber windows and doors are ready for shipment; we wrap them in loose bags and securely palletise them on our FSC 100% recyclable timber pallets ready for onward delivery to you.
+Now complete your new Bereco timber windows and doors are ready for shipment; we securely palletise them on our FSC 100% recyclable timber pallets ready for onward delivery to you.

 “The quality of the whole manufacturing operation was very impressive from all perspectives; notably their health and safety, working conditions, housekeeping and above all their approach to recycling and the environment.
 Bereco’s commitment to waste reduction starts at the scheduling stage, with the optimisation of raw product at their milling facility, continuing all the way through machining and assembly processes, extending even to the building of bespoke stillages for safe transportation.